dispatch/reboot/docs/01/a.markdown

-Abstraction over promised information
+Abstraction over future information
 -------------------------------------

-Often, you can the extend utility of promises with simple abstraction.
-In this example we'll leverage a web service to write an internal API that promises to tell us the temperature.
+Often, you can the extend the utility of futures with simple abstraction.
+In this example we'll leverage a web service to write an internal API that will tell us the temperature.

 ### Googling the weather